algbio/themisto/README.md

 # About Themisto
-Themisto is a compact colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
+Themisto is a succinct colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).

 Themisto takes as an input a set of sequences in FASTA or FASTQ format, and a file specifying the color (a non-negative integer) of each sequence.
 The i-th line of the color file contains the color of the i-th sequence in the sequence file.
 For optimal compression, use color numbers in the range [0, n-1], where n is the number of distinct colors.
 If no color file is given, the index is built without colors.
 This way, the user can later try multiple colorings without recomputing the de Bruijn graph.